A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

-\ptitle{Fine-tuning.} Another approach is to develop end-to-end table‐processing models through instruction fine-tuning for TableQA tasks, thereby enhancing the intrinsic capabilities.
-TableLlama~\cite{TableLlama2024} is a prime example of this approach, having been fine-tuned on TableInstruct, a large-scale and diverse dataset of table-based instructions.
-The goal of this method is for the model to internalize the ability to handle a wide variety of table tasks directly from instructions, rather than relying on complex, multi-step prompting at inference time.
+\ptitle{Fine-tuning.} Instruction fine-tuning enhances LLMs' intrinsic reasoning capabilities for TableQA.
+TableLlama~\cite{TableLlama2024} is fine-tuned on TableInstruct, a large-scale and diverse dataset of table-based instructions, enabling it to handle various table tasks directly without complex inference-time prompting.

-\ptitle{Neuro-Symbolic Program Synthesis.} A distinct methodology involves neuro-symbolic systems, which integrate the reasoning capabilities of LLMs with the precision of formal code.
-Binder~\cite{Binder2023} exemplifies this by parsing natural language questions into hybrid programs that contain both standard code (\eg SQL) and embedded LLM API calls.
-These API calls are designed to resolve parts of the query that require common sense or are beyond the scope of standard code.
-The entire process operates under a static ``parse-then-execute'' workflow, where the program is constructed in one step and then executed.
+\ptitle{Neuro-Symbolic Program Synthesis.} A distinct methodology involves neuro-symbolic systems, which integrate LLMs' reasoning with the precision of formal code.
+Binder~\cite{Binder2023} exemplifies this by parsing natural language questions into hybrid programs that mix standard code (\eg SQL) with LLM API calls for common-sense reasoning, operating in a static ``parse-then-execute'' workflow.

-\ptitle{Limitations.} Despite notable progress, these systems mostly rely on coarse-grained processing by serializing whole or partial tables into text prompts, lacking fine-grained control and feedback over table structure and content.
-For complex or dense tables, this approach risks losing critical structural information or introducing noise.
-Additionally, the ``prompt-response'' format restricts iterative interaction with tables and external tools to facilitate refinement, limiting effectiveness on challenging TableQA tasks.

-\paragraph{NL2SQL} Natural Language to SQL (NL2SQL) is the task of converting a natural language query (NL) into a SQL query (SQL) that can be executed on a relational database.
-Specifically, given an NL and a DB, the goal of NL2SQL is to generate a SQL query that accurately captures the user's intent and returns the correct results when executed on the database~\cite{liu2025survey, luo2025natural, liu2025nl2sql,supersql}.
+\paragraph{NL2SQL} Natural Language to SQL (NL2SQL) converts a natural language query (NL) into a SQL query (SQL) to be executed on a relational database~\cite{liu2025survey, luo2025natural, liu2025nl2sql,supersql}, bridging non-technical users and databases.
+Earlier efforts concentrated on the L1 autonomy primarily operating in a single-turn prompting paradigm~\cite{dailsql, dinsql, actsql}.

-As a bridge between non-technical users and relational databases, NL2SQL has long attracted significant attention from both academia and industry.
-More recently, the advent of LLMs has substantially expanded the scope of this field, driving a paradigm shift from traditional syntax-based mappings toward intelligent systems capable of semantic understanding, contextual reasoning, and interactive capabilities.
-In the early stage, most LLM-driven NL2SQL systems concentrate on the L1 autonomy, primarily operating in a single-turn prompting paradigm~\cite{dailsql, dinsql, actsql}.
-Representative works have been proposed, each targeting a different aspect of the NL2SQL process: